cankoray/Firebase-Auth/README.md

 1. Install React Native with Expo CLI as described at [https://facebook.github.io/react-native/docs/getting-started.html](https://facebook.github.io/react-native/docs/getting-started.html)
 2. Clone this repository
 3. Run `npm install`, all required components will be installed automatically
+4. Replace your Firebase API key with 'YOUR_API_KEY' in store/actions/auth.js
-4. Use `expo start` command to run your project from root project directory.
+5. Use `expo start` command to run your project from root project directory.

 ## Project dependencies